contrust/sensor-data-parser/README.md

 # Sensor data parser
 A parser of data from a sensor.
 # Data format
-Data is a hex string from stdin that is divided into chunks of size 8, and a chunk has the following format:
+Data is a hex string that is divided into chunks of size 8, and a chunk has the following format:

 | Variable | Indexes | Description |
 | -- |---------| -- |